sunny-hossain/copy-to-clipboard-button-for-elementor/readme.txt

 == Installation ==

-1. Upload the `copy-to-clipboard-elementor` folder to the `/wp-content/plugins/` directory.
+1. Upload the `copy-to-clipboard-button-for-elementor` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to the Elementor editor and find the "Clipboard Button" widget in the widget panel.
 4. Drag the widget to your desired section and start customizing.

+== Support ==

+For any help or support, please open an issue on our [GitHub repository](https://github.com/sunny-hossain/copy-to-clipboard-button-for-elementor/issues).

 == Frequently Asked Questions ==